 With Caravanistan we aim to do 3 things.

-Our primary mission is to provide accurate, up-to-date information about what matters most to people traveling in Central Asia: visa rules, safety updates and transport options.
+Our primary mission is to provide accurate, up-to-date information about what matters most to people traveling in Central Asia and the Silk Road: visa rules, safety updates and transport options.

 That’s it.
-We know we are not there yet, but we are working hard whenever we can to make this site a reliable reference for everyone who is (dreaming about) traveling in Central Asia.
+We know we are not there yet, but we are working hard to make this site a reliable reference for everyone who is (dreaming about) traveling in Central Asia and the Silk Road.